ntu-pear/PEAR_ReactNativeExpo/README.md

     │   │
     │   ├── hooks      -- Custom Hooks location.Convention:use<Something>.js
     │   │
+    │   ├── navigation -- Routing and Navigation folders.
+    │   │
     │   ├── config     -- common constants to be stored here.
     │   │   └── colors.js -- common color constants.
     │   └── screens    -- pages to be navigated to.